sigango/WaterMAI/README.md

 >[Use of low-cost drones to map arbovirus vector habitats with multispectral aerial imagery]().

-> Hoang V. Pham, Linh P. Ngo, Long N. Bui, Hien B. Vo, Thirumalaisamy P. Velavan, Khanh D. Tran
+> Pham Viet Hoang, Ngo Phuc Linh, Bui Ngoc Long, Vo Bich Hien, Thirumalaisamy P. Velavan, Tran Duc Khanh

 ## WaterMAI Dataset Specification
 - The structure of `train` and `test` folder are the same